 If you are a self-employed individual or partner in a partnership, pay Income Tax and use one or more cars yourself partly for non-business purposes, you will have to work out the capital allowances for each car separately.
 You do so by adding the expenditure for each car to a single asset pool and calculating the maximum allowance available for that expenditure.
 You must then reduce your claim by the amount of your non-business use so that only the business use proportion is taken into account.

-If your business provides cars to employees and they use them for private purposes, the cars are treated as being for 100 per cent business use.
+If your business provides cars to employees as part of their remuneration package and they use them for private purposes, the cars are treated as being for 100% business use.
 However, the expenses and benefits tax rules for cars provided to employees will apply.
 Follow the link below for more information on expenses and benefits for employers.

 The short life asset rules (SLA) let you write off the cost of an asset over its life in your business.
 This is done by putting the expenditure on that asset in a single asset pool and having a balancing adjustment when the asset is disposed of or scrapped.
 An asset is only a short life asset if you elect to treat it as one.
 You may wish to consider whether to elect for the SLA treatment if you expect to sell or scrap an asset, for less than its tax written down value, within eight years of the end of the chargeable period in which you acquired it.
 There is no definition of a SLA.
 All that matters is that an election is made and that the asset is not specifically excluded.